panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 findPerson('Joker'); // => true
 ```

 The snippet above is synchronous and blocking code.
-Which simply means that when JavaScript enters into `findPerson()` function, it doesn't get out of there
+When JavaScript enters into `findPerson()` function, it doesn't get out of there
-until executed.
+until the function is executed.

 Getting the list of persons `const list = getList()` is a synchronous operation too.